catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 - Sign the [Membership Agreement](https://drive.google.com/file/d/1tt4IXVwKi2Gj-L755AUZyu1QaVDRO8px/view?usp=sharing)
 - Purchase $1000 share, your initial capital contribution to the co-op, by sending Steve a check in the mail.

+(security)=

 ### Security

-- \*Make sure your OS and software is up to date.\*This is a huge source of security issues globally.
+- **Make sure your OS and software is up to date.** This is a huge source of security issues globally.
 Security patches come out monthly or even more frequently.
 If your computer is compromised, Catalyst information and credentials will be vulnerable.
-- _Use strong, unique passwords generated and stored by a password manager._ Weak, common passwords will make your Catalyst accounts vulnerable to [password leaks](https://www.cnet.com/tech/services-and-software/password-managers-a-little-pain-for-a-lot-better-security-world-password-day/) .
+- **Use strong, unique passwords generated and stored by a password manager.** Weak, common passwords will make your Catalyst accounts vulnerable to [password leaks](https://www.cnet.com/tech/services-and-software/password-managers-a-little-pain-for-a-lot-better-security-world-password-day/) .
 [BitWarden](https://www.tomsguide.com/reviews/bitwarden) is a solid free and open source option though there are plenty of others to choose from.
 If you set up a password manager or already have one, make sure 2FA is enabled.
-- _Use 2FA when possible, especially for accounts used for backup credential recovery._ 2FA or “Two Factor Authentication” requires you to use something beyond a username and password to authenticate your account.
+- **Use 2FA when possible, especially for accounts used for backup credential recovery.** 2FA or “Two Factor Authentication” requires you to use something beyond a username and password to authenticate your account.
 This could be a time-based code, access to a specific phone or laptop, or a hardware token.
-This makes phishing accounts much more difficult, and reduces the consequences of password breaches. /Catalyst requires use of 2FA for GitHub and Gmail account access./\* \*Consider using a VPN.\*VPNs keep your location and other valuable information secure and inaccessible by unwanted parties.
+This makes phishing accounts much more difficult, and reduces the consequences of password breaches. /Catalyst requires use of 2FA for GitHub and Gmail account access. **Consider using a VPN.** VPNs keep your location and other valuable information secure and inaccessible by unwanted parties.
 It is [highly recommended](https://www.fortinet.com/resources/cyberglossary/benefits-of-vpn) you use a VPN when working on a public network (WiFi without a password) because anyone can observe internet traffic on a public network.
 VPNs resolve this issue by encrypting your internet traffic.
 Note that the VPN operator will still be able to view your network traffic, so it’s important to choose a privacy and security oriented VPN provider, preferably one that regularly submits to an open, independent, 3rd party audit.
 Some Catalyst members use [Mullvad VPN](https://mullvad.net/en/) and [SurfShark](https://surfshark.com/) .
 The Swiss [ProtonVPN](https://protonvpn.com/) is another good option.

 ## Project Management